lalaithan/awesome-health/README.md

 ### Mental Health

 - [Mental Health Hackers](https://mentalhealthhackers.org) - A nonprofit organization striving to reach out to other hackers in the community to improve our mental health and learn to help our family and friends.
+- [Awesome Mental Health](https://github.com/dreamingechoes/awesome-mental-health) - A curated list of awesome articles, websites and resources about mental health in the software industry.

 ### Not Feeling Well